jlfaucher/executor5-bulk/incubator/orxcurses/Readme.txt

 top of your code and leave it unchanged after that.

-Exceptions: these are values, not indexes (always 0-based): color numbers soft label format numbers attributes
+Exceptions: these are values, not indexes (always 0-based): attributes color numbers soft label numbers soft label format numbers

 Provided Test Programs